MiguelMontesLorenzo/EnergyDistributionNetwork/README.md

 1. **Create Data**

-   Insert in the `data` folder the .csv files corresponding to the description of the electrical network to be optimised.
+   Insert in the `data` directory the .csv files corresponding to the description of the electrical network to be optimised.
 In order to facilitate the creation of the datasets, a script with the address `.\data\createCSVs.py` has been included to automate the creation of the relevant .csv files by modifying a series of descriptive files located in `.\data\indications`.

    In any case, this repository already contains a fully functional dataset available for model testing by third parties.
 So this first step of data creation is perfectly avoidable.